miccar/wazapp/README.md

 This command will create a folder called Wazapp-linux32(64) that contains the executable file.
 Now you have to include this file as a startup application of your Linux operating system

 ## NOTE
-If you have not already installed, include electron-packager for creating the linux executable file with the following command
+If it is not already installed, you have to include electron-packager for creating the linux executable file with the following command:

 ```bash
 #install the dependency